 For a mini PC build then component choice is absolutely the most important thing.
 We’ve picked three different kinds of machine, from a tiny GPU-less Raven Ridge machine, to a pint-size GTX 1660 rig, and all the way up to a 20-thread mini-monster with an RTX 2080.

-The super mini PC build
+The cheap 1080p gaming PC mini build

 There are also more mini-ITX boards coming on the AM4 platform too.
 Mini-ITX is the smallest of the mainstream motherboards, with micro ATX being a bit of a middle-ground between those and the big-boy ATX boards and absolute unit eATX boards.